How to build a workshop table

 1. Align the sections together in a way they fit best.
 Even after all the prep work, there will likely be some bowing in each section.
 Match these as best as you can.

 2. Stand them on the side and apply glue to the surfaces that will connect.
-Glue only needs to be applied to one of the surfaces that connect together.
-Most of the glue gets squeezed out so there's no need to waste it.
+You just need to apply it to one of the surfaces that connect together because most of the glue gets squeezed out.

 3. Secure good alignment between sections and apply the clamps in the alternating top and bottom positions.